widelands/widelands/doc/sphinx/source/add-ons.rst

 In the editor, world (but not tribes) add-ons will be run, allowing you to create maps with new worlds.
 The information which add-ons a map was created with is stored in the map file.
 When opening a map in the editor or starting a new game, the world add-ons required by the map will be enabled and all other world add-ons disabled.
 Therefore map designers need to choose the add-ons they want to use prior to launching the editor; the choice can not be modified later.
 Their choice of world add-ons will also be enforced whenever someone starts a game on that map.
 Script add-ons are ignored by the editor.
 Tribes add-ons are also ignored; therefore it is not possible to recommend an add-on-defined tribe as the default tribe for a player.

+After installing an add-on that contains new terrain textures, the game needs to be restarted or the new terrains will not be rendered correctly.

 When loading a game, the game will activate the tribes- and world add-ons the game was originally started with, and disable all others.
 Script add-ons are ignored on loading.
 Starting and win conditions as well as maps and campaign/scenario scripts are stored in the savegame independently from the add-on that defines them.

 In multiplayer games, all players need to enable the same add-ons at the same version in the same order for the game to work without desyncs.
 No checks for this are implemented so far.